-As recently reported by two independent groups (Černý et al., 2007; Her et al., 2007), the most stable polymorph has P61 space group symmetry.
+The most stable polymorph, $\alpha$ -Mg(BH4)2, has been reported in P61 space group symmetry by two independent groups (Černý et al., 2007; Her et al., 2007).
 In one case (Černý et al., 2007) its structure was solved and refined using combination of synchrotron and neutron powder diffraction data.
 The synchrotron data contributed most of the information, but the use of neutron data allowed to determinate the orientation of the rigid BH4 tetrahedra.
 In the other case (Her et al., 2007), the structure was solved from synchrotron powder data alone, however, only positions of Mg and B atoms were reliably determined.
-Upon heating above 453 K the hexagonal phase transforms into an orthorhombic one, which remains stable on cooling to room temperature.
-Its sharp diffraction peaks can be described by an Immm structure.
+Geometry optimization of the experimentally determined hexagonal structure, by using the density functional theory (DFT), suggested that it has a pseudo or maybe even true P6122 symmetry (Dai et al., 2008).
+The structure has been recently revised in the space group P6122, using 100K single-crystal diffraction data (Filinchuk et al., 2009c).
+The revision supports the suggestion made in the DFT study.
+Analysis of the published P61 models shows that the location of the H-atoms from powder data posed the main problem for the identification of the correct symmetry: wrongly determined orientations of some BH4 groups hampered a successful detection of the true P6122 symmetry by automatic algorithms.

+Pure $\alpha$ -phase transforms into the $\beta$ -phase above 490K, the latter is quenched (metastable) on cooling, showing an anomalous temperature dependence of the cell parameters (Filinchuk et al., 2009c).
+Sharp diffraction peaks of $\beta$ -Mg(BH4)2 can be described by a relatively simple Immm structure.
 However, all peaks were modeled, assuming an antisite disorder, in the 8 times bigger supercell with Fddd symmetry (Her et al., 2007).

-An intriguing aspect of the $Mg(BH_4)2$ structures is their complexity.
-The hexagonal structure contains five symmetry independent $Mg^{2+}$ cations and ten symmetry independent $BH_4^-$ anions.
-Mg atoms bridged by the $BH_4$ groups (Mg-Mg 4.6-4.9 Å) form a framework with a novel 3D topology.
-It contains a variety of 5-membered (-Mg-BH4-)5 rings that dominate in number over 6and 8-membered ones, and in this way the structure resembles an amorphous state.
+An intriguing aspect of the $Mg(BH_4)2$ structures is their complexity (Fig. 3).
+The hexagonal structure contains three symmetry independent $Mg^{2+}$ cations and six symmetry independent $BH_4^-$ anions.
+Mg atoms bridged by the $BH_4$ groups

+(Mg-Mg 4.6-4.9 Å) form a framework with a novel 3D topology.
+It contains a variety of 5-membered (-Mg-BH4-)5 rings that dominate in number over 6- and 8-membered ones, and in this way the structure resembles an amorphous state.
 The orthorhombic structure contains two symmetry independent $Mg^{2+}$ cations and five symmetry independent $BH_4^-$ anions.
 Mg atoms bridged by the BH4 groups (Mg-Mg 4.6-4.7 Å) also form a 3D framework, however the latter does not contain 5-membered rings, but only 4- and 6-membered ones.